Vladimir-csp/rerandr3/README.md

 	rerandr command

-where command is one of:
+where *command* is one of:

-	save - save current uniqe monitor setup based on output names, monitor models and serial numbers from EDID data.
+*save* - save current uniqe monitor setup based on output names, monitor models and serial numbers from EDID data.

-	restore - if current monitor setup is known, apply stored config.
+*restore* - if current monitor setup is known, apply stored config.
 If setup is unknown, try to disable everything disconnected and enable and stack everything connected.

+*show* - dump setup ID and xrandr arguments of current state

-	daemon - launch user session daemon for automatic triggering.
+*daemon* - launch user session daemon for automatic triggering.

-	trigger-save - tell daemon to do save.
+*trigger-save* - tell daemon to do save.

-	trigger-restore - tell daemon to restore configuration.
+*trigger-restore* - tell daemon to restore configuration.

 to use rerandr3 in 'full auto', create udev rule: